Langley Burrell

-Langley Burrell is a village just north of Chippenham, Wiltshire, England.
-It is the largest settlement in the civil parish of Langley Burrell Without which includes the hamlets of Peckingell (south of the village) and Kellaways (to the east on the opposite bank of the Bristol Avon).
+Langley Burrell is a village in the civil parish of Langley Burrell Without, just north of Chippenham, Wiltshire, England.
+It is the largest settlement in the parish, which includes the hamlets of Peckingell (south of the village) and Kellaways (to the east, on the opposite bank of the Bristol Avon).

 History

 The Domesday Book of 1068 recorded a settlement of 22 households at Langefel, tenanted by Borel.

 Samuel Ashe, a lawyer and later member of parliament, bought the Langley Burrell estate in 1657.
 The family built Langley House and the estate continues to be owned by the Scott-Ashe family; circa 2010 the new owners of the house offered it for sale for £5 million.

-Robert Ashe built a school in 1844, on the main road west of the village, later described by Pevsner as "earliest Victorian Gothic".
+Robert Ashe built a school in 1844, on the main road west of the village, later described by Nikolaus Pevsner as "earliest Victorian Gothic".
 In 1858 there were between 30 and 40 pupils, and after enlargement in 1902 there were 55.
 Children of all ages attended until 1953, and from 1956 those over 11 went to Hardenhuish School in Chippenham.
 Owing to low pupil numbers the school closed in 1975, with pupils transferring to East Tytherington.

 The Great Western Main Line (the Wootton Bassett to Chippenham section of the London-Bristol route) was built across the parish, opening in 1841.
 The main road through the parish was the A420, which ran from Bristol to Swindon and Oxford.
 Following the building of the M4 motorway this section was reclassified as the B4069.

+In 1891 the parish of Langley Burrell had a population of 1445.
+In 1894 the parish was abolished and split, with the rural part going to form Langley Burrell Without and the part in Chippenham Municipal Borough going to form Langley Burrell Within.